McLeodMoores/starling/examples/examples-simulated/README.md

 This view shows analytics for a small equity futures portfolio, calculated with a mark-to-market method (i.e. using market quotes directly, rather than implying a forward curve).

+### Present Value
+The mark-to-market price of the position: market quote minus the previous close (i.e. the margined amount) multiplied by number of contracts.

+### Delta
+The change in value of the position for a change in value of the underlying - for mark-to-market pricing, this is the unit amount multiplied by the number of contracts multiplied by the future price.

+### Forward
+The forward rate implied by the future - for mark-to-market pricing, this is just the future market quote.

 ## Swaps <a name="swap-example"></a>
   ### Swap Portfolio View